savonet/liquidsoap/doc/content/clocks.md

 operator; the rate of that clock is controlled by that operator, which can hence accelerate it around track changes without any risk of inconsistency.
-The other clock is simply a wallclock, so that the main stream is produced following the ``real'' time rate.
+The other clock is simply a CPU-based clock, so that the main stream is produced following the ``real'' time rate.

 Error messages